benaug/Spatial-Mark-Resight-Marginal/README.md

 was.
 In both, the coverage of lam0 was around 0.90, so perhaps a bit low from using the data twice.
 Overall, looks good.

 There are single and multisession versions of each model/sampler.
-Need to add multisession gSMR with interspersed marking and sighting.

 SMR models that allow observation models other than Poisson can be found here:

 https://github.com/benaug/Spatial-Mark-Resight